-100g of bread tags is about 270 tags, so weight is not usually the issue when sending small quantities, it’s the thickness you need to watch.
+100g of bread tags is about 270 tags, so weight is not usually the issue when sending small quantities, it’s the thickness you need to watch to avoid parcel rates.
 So the best way is to fold a piece of paper round your tags so they fit quite tightly and stay flat.
-Then put the folded paper into the envelope.
+Then put the folded paper into an envelope.

-If you are sending a parcel, you can use an Australia Post plastic satchel or a cardboard box.
+If you are sending a parcel, you can re-use a bag or box you already have or use an Australia Post plastic satchel or a cardboard box.
 We prefer not to get the packaging which has bubble wrap inside paper as this cannot be recycled because it is plastic and paper glued together.

 Did you see us on the 7.30 Report on 4 Jan 2021?
 Click below to view the segment (it was filmed in 2019, so we have grown significantly since then, but the story is the same).